Igalia/explainers/window-sticky-feature/README.md

 ## Risks

 ### The overlapping problem
 Sometimes windows are overlapping.
 We use the function `moveBy` to move the sticky windows, and this function can not move windows off-screen.
 So if our current window is touching the screen edge, the sticky window would overlap, and it follows the movement, so it could be completely covered sometimes.
-To fix this, we propose to stop the sticky window following the movement when they overlaps.
+To fix this, we propose to stop the sticky window following the movement when they overlap.

 ### The multiple display problem
 This scenario is common, and the sticky feature is handy.
 But the function `moveBy` can not move windows across the display, so we need to find some way to make the sticky window move across the display border.
 This issue hasn't solved on our prototype yet, but the idea is to identify the display_id of opener, and check if sticky window is intersecting with the display of opener, if yes, then we switch the sticky window to this display.